Information for Veterinary Practitioners

 Transmissible spongiform encephalopathy freedom assurance program (TSEFAP)

-Australia is free of bovine spongiform encephalopathy (BSE) and scrapie.
-The TSEFAP is aimed at maintaining this status and ensuring there are measures in place that prevent TSE-infected tissues entering the food chain in the event that a TSE was detected in Australia.
+Australia is currently free of transmissible spongiform encephalopathies (TSE) including bovine spongiform encephalopathy (BSE) and scrapie.
+The TSE freedom assurance program (TSEFAP) is aimed at maintaining this disease-free status, as well as ensuring that there are measures in place to prevent TSE-infected tissues from entering the food chain, in the event that TSE was detected in Australia.

-Animal Health Australia manages the TSEFAP on behalf of Governments and industry.
-See Animal Health Australia's TSE Freedom Assurance Project web page for more information.
+Animal Health Australia manages the TSEFAP on behalf of government and industry.
+Please see Animal Health Australia's TSE Freedom Assurance Project web page for more information.

-State and Territory animal health authorities provide local coordination of the various surveillance and inspection aspects of the program.
-In Tasmania TSEFAP is coordinated by the Animal Biosecurity and Welfare Branch of NRE Tas.
+State and Territory animal health authorities provide local coordination for the various surveillance and inspection aspects of the program.
+In Tasmania, TSEFAP is coordinated by the Animal Biosecurity and Welfare Branch of NRE Tas.

 There are four operational components to the program.
-Private veterinary practitioners are mainly involved in the first component:
+Private veterinary practitioners are mainly involved in the surveillance component:

-• Surveillance (the NTSESP and any other required surveillance);
+• Livestock surveillance (the NTSESP and any other required animal health surveillance)

 National TSE Surveillance Program (NTSESP)